python-medikit/medikit/README.rst

     :target: https://app.fossa.io/projects/git%2Bgithub.com%2Fpython-medikit%2Fmedikit?ref=badge_shield
     :alt: License Status

+Medikit is the first-aid toolkit to manage your project's boilerplate, like package files, versions, config, test suite, runners, ...

-This package helps you create python source trees using best practices (or at least the practices we consider as best for us) in a breeze.
+This package helps you create python (or not) source trees using best practices (or at least the practices we consider as best for us) in a breeze.

 Don't worry about setting up git, a makefile, usual project targets, unit tests framework, pip, wheels, virtualenv, code coverage, namespace packages, setup.py files ...

-Project's got you covered on all this, using one simple and fast command.
+Medikit's got you covered on all this, using one simple and fast command.

 Install